antoniukoff/Multithreaded-Pong/README.md

 ### Step 2: Run the Executable

-- After building, locate the generated executable file in the output directory specified in your project settings.
+- After building, locate the generated executable file in the output directory.
 - Run the executable file.

 ### Step 3: Host or Join